Email coach

 In addition to her duties with Denver, Kelly serves on the NCAA Division I Women’s Lacrosse committee.

 Prior to DU, Kelly served five years as the head coach at Boston University.
-The Baltimore, Maryland, native posted an impressive 64-33 (.660) mark as head coach at BU, including consecutive NCAA Tournament appearances and America East regular season and tournament championships in 2005 and 2006.
+She posted an impressive 64-33 (.660) mark as head coach at BU, including consecutive NCAA Tournament appearances and America East regular season and tournament championships in 2005 and 2006.
 The Terriers finished in the top 10 in the national rankings in Kelly’s final two seasons, and Kelly was named America East Coach of the Year twice during her five-year tenure at BU.

 During Kelly’s tenure, 24 players were named to the America East Honor Roll, while five received selection to the Commissioner’s High Honor Roll.
 In addition, six Terriers received IWLCA Academic Honor Roll accolades.
 During her five seasons at BU, 15 different Terriers earned a combined 26 selections to the all-conference first team, while 11 players received a combined 19 regional All-America accolades, including the first two first-team All-Americans in program history.